iamMysticK23/W6_WeekendAssignment/README.md

 backref since that was the relationship between a user and post. a user is an author.
 I set the site up to where only a registered user can become an author, but anyone(registered or not) can read posts.

+API:
+I incorporated the API but I am not 100% confident in the functionality.
+I tested it and I can get the database info (posts) and delete posts but I when I tried to update posts
+I got errors.
+Will have to revisit this because I think it has to do with my front end design.